The Association shall be called the “School Executive Officers’ Association Incorporated”.

 9.4 The accounts of the Association shall, at the end of each financial year, be submitted for audit to an Auditor appointed by the Executive Committee.
 The Auditor shall be a duly qualified chartered accountant who is not a member of the Association.

-9.5 The Executive shall have the authority to pay an Honorarium to the President, and Treasurer of amounts up to $2,500 each and of up to $1,000 to the Secretary as provided for in the annual budget
+9.5 The Executive shall have the authority to pay an Honorarium to the President, Treasurer and Secretary as provided for in the annual budget.

 10.1.
 The subscription of members shall be determined annually by the Annual General Meeting for the financial year that follows.